Goujian

+Goujian (勾踐; r.
+496–465 BC) was a king of the Yue state.
+He succeeded his father, Yunchang (允常), to the Yue throne.

-Goujian's reign coincided with arguably the last major conflict of the Spring and Autumn period, the struggle between Wu and Yue, wherein he eventually led his state to victory, annexing the rival.
-As such, King Goujian is sometimes considered the last of the Five Hegemons.
+Goujian's reign coincided with arguably the last major conflict of the Spring and Autumn period: the struggle between Wu and Yue states, wherein he eventually led his state to victory, annexing Wu.
+As such, Goujian is sometimes considered the last of the Five Hegemons of the Spring and Autumn period.

 War between Wu and Yue

 The war between Wu and Yue comprised several separate phases.
 It began when a Yue princess, who was married to one of the princes of the neighboring state of Wu, left her husband and fled back to the State of Yue.
 This became the spark for the war to come.
 Also, as Yunchang developed Yue's strength, he came into conflict with King Helü of Wu, causing a feud between the two states.

 Upon the death of Yunchang and the accession of Goujian, Helü seized the opportunity and launched an attack on Yue.
 At the Battle of Zuili (槜李之战), however, Yue defeated Wu, and King Helü was mortally wounded.
 Before his death, he instructed his son, the later King Fuchai of Wu, "Never forget Yue!"
 Yue would be defeated three years later by a resurgent Wu, and Goujian captured, to serve as Fuchai's servant for three years before he was eventually allowed to return to his native state.

 Upon resuming his rule, King Goujian quickly appointed skilled politicians as advisors, such as Wen Zhong and Fan Li, to help build up the kingdom.
 During this time, his ministers also worked to weaken the State of Wu internally through bribes and diplomatic intrigue.
+This includes sending Xi Shi to King Fuchai, with the aim of distracting him from his official duties.

 Whilst ruling his kingdom, Goujian never relished kingly riches, but instead ate food suited for peasants, as well as forcing himself to taste bile, in order to remember his humiliations while serving under the State of Wu.
 The second half of a Chinese idiom, wòxīn-chángdǎn (臥薪嚐膽, "sleeping on sticks and tasting gall"), refers to Goujian's perseverance.